 - inform about the relation between the multicast context and the UE's PDU session.

 Based on operator policy, if the SMF is configured to prepare for unicast fall-back, the SMF maps the received QoS information of the multicast QoS flow into unicast QoS flow information of the PDU Session, and includes the information of the unicast QoS flows and the information about the association between those unicast QoS flows and the multicast QoS flows in the N2 SM information.
 If dedicated unicast QoS flows are required, the information includes the one about those dedicated unicast QoS flows.
 SMF also includes information about those unicast QoS flows in the N1 SM container.
+If transport layer IP multicast is used, SMF will also include transport layer IP multicast address in N2 SM information.

 10. The N2 session modification request is sent to the RAN.
 The request is sent in the UE context using the PDU Session Resource Modify Request message enhanced with multicast related information, which includes a multicast group identity (e.g., multicast address), Multicast Session context ID, and multicast flow information such as multicast QoS Flow ID and associating QoS information.
 The RAN uses the multicast group identity to determine that the session modification procedures corresponds to one multicast group.
 In other words, the RAN learns what UEs are receiving the same multicast data from the multicast group identity.
 When the RAN receives a session modification request for previously unknown multicast group identity, the RAN configures resources to serve this multicast group.